Yu Chen

-Deepen your understanding of aspects of machine learning as applied to neuroscience.
-This course will cover supervised and unsupervised methods as well as classic machine learning methods and deep learning.
+Deepen your understanding of machine learning as applied to neuroscience.
+This course will cover supervised and unsupervised techniques as well as classic machine learning methods and deep learning.

 This course will explore machine learning methods with a discussion on their use in neuroscience.
 We will cover several aspects of machine learning, from classical methods to deep learning.

 A good place to start is Kevin Murphy's book on Probabilistic Machine Learning.
-Before starting this course you might find it helpful to read:
+You might find it helpful to read the following sections:

-If you get through these and want some more reading, please contact us and we can recommend some more!
+If you get through this list and would like some additional reading, let us know and we can recommend more!

-We want to examine your ability to apply machine learning methods learnt during the lectures to novel situations.
-Questions will test theoretical machine learning concepts as well as your ability to apply these methods in Python.
+We will assess your ability to apply the knowledge you haved learnt during the lectures.
+Questions will test your understanding of key machine learning concepts as well as your ability to apply machine learning methods in Python to a series of real-world problems.

 All lectures are recorded, but the labs will not be.